Suffering Persistent Flare-Ups?Before Suffering Persistent Flare-Ups?After

 Antioxidant Strengthens the skin’s barrier function to lock in moisture and boost suppleness

-Visible results may start to be seen after 1 week, but lasting results typically take 8 weeks or longer.
+Visible results may start after 1 week, but lasting results take 8 weeks or longer.
 It is important to be patient and follow your treatment plan.

 Complication Description

-Redness Rosacea can cause permanent skin colour changes, particularly persistent redness as a result of chronic inflammation and blood vessel dilation.
-Repeated episodes of flushing and inflammation lead to visible blood vessels and long-lasting redness, which can be difficult to treat without medical intervention
+Redness Rosacea can lead to permanent skin colour changes, especially persistent redness from chronic inflammation and blood vessel dilation.
+Repeated flushing and inflammation result in visible blood vessels and lasting redness, which may require medical intervention to treat effectively

-Thickening Thickening of the skin on the nose and ears develops after years of untreated or poorly managed symptoms.
-This thickening causes the nose to become bulbous and enlarged, often accompanied by swollen cheeks, giving the face a distorted appearance.
-In advanced cases, these changes in skin texture and shape can become permanent, necessitating surgical intervention to remove excess tissue and restore the nose and facial features to a more typical appearance
+Thickening Thickening of the skin on the nose and ears occurs after years of untreated or poorly managed rosacea, causing the nose to become bulbous and enlarged, often accompanied by swollen cheeks.
+In advanced cases, these changes in texture and shape can become permanent, requiring surgical intervention to remove excess tissue and restore a more typical appearance

-Bumps Small red bumps and pus-filled spots are common symptoms of rosacea and often resemble acne.
-However, unlike acne, rosacea does not involve blackheads or whiteheads, which are typically present in acne, making it a distinct condition despite its similar appearance
+Bumps Small red bumps and pus-filled spots are common in rosacea and resemble acne.
+However, unlike acne, rosacea does not include blackheads or whiteheads, making it a distinct condition despite its similar appearance

-Blood Vessels Blood vessels often become prominent and visible on the nose and cheeks.
-This happens as small vessels under the skin dilate over time, creating a web-like appearance of redness that becomes more noticeable with repeated episodes of facial flushing and inflammation
+Blood Vessels Blood vessels often become visible on the nose and cheeks as small vessels beneath the skin dilate over time.
+This creates a web-like pattern of redness, which becomes more pronounced with repeated facial flushing and inflammation

-Sensitivity Sensitivity is a common issue as the skin often reacts negatively to certain products or environmental factors, making it prone to irritation.
-This increased sensitivity can significantly limit their choice of cosmetics and makeup, as many products can exacerbate symptoms like redness and inflammation, requiring the use of specialised, gentle formulas designed for sensitive skin
+Sensitivity Sensitivity is a common issue, with the skin often reacting negatively to certain products or environmental factors, leading to irritation.
+This heightened sensitivity limits cosmetic options, as many products can worsen redness and inflammation, making it necessary to use specialised, gentle formulas for sensitive skin

-Swelling Swelling of the face during rosacea flare-ups is frequently caused by the accumulation of fluid in the tissues, which can result in a puffy or inflamed appearance.
-This fluid retention typically occurs around the eyes, nose, and cheeks, intensifying other symptoms like redness and discomfort.
-It may persist throughout the flare-up, exacerbating the overall irritation
+Swelling Swelling during rosacea flare-ups is often due to fluid accumulation in the tissues, leading to a puffy or inflamed appearance.
+This fluid retention usually affects the eyes, nose, and cheeks, worsening symptoms like redness and discomfort.
+It may persist throughout the flare-up, intensifying overall irritation

-Psychosocial Psychosocial effects of rosacea can be profound, leading to feelings of frustration, and diminished self-esteem.
-During flare-ups, people may withdraw from social situations, preferring isolation to avoid perceived judgment.
-The chronic and visible nature of rosacea can strain personal and professional relationships, impacting both social interactions and workplace performance
+Psychosocial Psychosocial effects of rosacea can be profound, leading to frustration and lowered self-esteem.
+During flare-ups, people may avoid social situations to escape perceived judgment, leading to isolation.
+The chronic and visible nature of rosacea can strain both personal and professional relationships, affecting social interactions and workplace performance